AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-Because the Commission’s proposal goes beyond existing requirements, implications for non-EU businesses supplying the EU market could include:
+Because the new Regulation goes beyond existing requirements, implications for non-EU businesses supplying the EU market could include:

-• more testing with additional costs for operators because of the requirement for manufacturers to report on substances such as PFAS not previously reported (European Commission 2022)
+• more testing with additional costs for operators because of the requirement for manufacturers to report on substances such as PFAS (European Commission 2022)

 • significant challenges for manufacturers of recycled plastic in non-EU countries to meet EU standards regarding collection of plastics and emissions into the environment (Politico 2024)